-The Republic of Turkey, commonly referred to as Turkey is a country situated at the edge of both Europe and Asia.
-This makes Turkey a land that is directly affected by the conflicts of its neighbors, of which there have many.
-In fact, Turkey is bordered by eight countries.
+Turkey is bordered by eight countries: Armenia, Iran, Azerbaijan in the east; by Georgia in the northeast, by Bulgaria and Greece in the northwest, and by Iraq, and Syria.
 Over the centuries, there have been various struggles, conquests, and changes of power, which have all shaped the nation into its current setting as a gateway between the Middle East, Asia, and Europe.

 Before Turkey became a republic, the land was ruled by the Ottoman Empire.
-The Ottoman state was formed in 1299 after Osman Bey united many of the Turkish tribes.
-It wasn’t until the conquest of Constantinople in 1453 that the Ottoman state truly became an empire.
-From that point, up until 1683, the Ottoman Empire continued to grow, through a series of conquests and invasions of other territories and tribes.
-During the peak of the Ottoman Empire’s control of the region, the area ruled by the empire included a population of over 15,000,000.
+The Ottoman state was formed in 1299 with the uniting of a number of Turkish tribes.
+However, it wasn’t until the conquest of Constantinople in 1453 that the Ottoman state truly became an empire.
+From that point, until 1683, the Ottoman Empire continued to grow, through a series of conquests and invasions of other territories and tribes.
+During the peak of the Ottoman Empire’s control of the region, the empire ruled over a population of more than 15,000,000.

-The geographical layout of Turkey is varied, due to the location of the country.
-Turkey is surrounded by three seas.
-Turkey is divided into seven geographical regions.
-These regions are called the Aegean, Central Anatolia, Eastern Anatolia, Southeastern Anatolia, Black Sea, Marmara, and the Mediterranean region.
+Turkey is more than just beaches.
+The country is home to a diverse and rich collection of landscapes.
+Surrounded by three seas, Turkey has some 8000 kilometres of coastline.
+The country is divided into seven geographical regions: the Aegean, Central Anatolia, Eastern Anatolia, Southeastern Anatolia, Black Sea, Marmara, and the Mediterranean region.
 The largest land area of Turkey is Anatolia, which connects Turkey to Asia.
-The majority of the Anatolia region is comprised of narrow coastal plains and high plateaus.
-The east, most of the land is mountainous and connected to major river systems.
+Most of Anatolia is comprised of narrow coastal plains and high plateaus.
+In the east, most of the land is mountainous and connected to major river systems.

 • Total Area: 783, 562 square km

 • Climate: Dry and hot summers and mild winters

 • Lowest Point: Mediterranean Sea 0 m